adangert/JoustMania/README.md

  * Commanders can activate special abilities that helps their team win

+ ### Swaper
+ * Players start on two teams
+ * When you die, you switch to the other team
+ * The last person remaining does not switch

  ### Ninja Bomb
  * players sit in a circle each holding a controller
  * once everyone is in order, all players can press A to start the game.